Ignite Grants- Call for applications

 EPIC’s Ignite Grant recipients will receive up to $50,000 in research operational funding over a 1-year term.
 Grants are non-renewable.

-EPIC anticipates supporting six proposals in the 2024 Ignite Grants competition with the aim of funding at least one project in each of the four streams listed above and at least one project led by an early career investigator.
+EPIC anticipates supporting four proposals in the 2025 Ignite Grants competition with the aim of funding at least one project in each of the four streams listed above and at least one project led by an early career investigator.
 Please see selection criteria for more information.

 Ignite Grant recipients will be invited to present at EPIC events during the grant term.
-They will also enter the reviewers pool to serve as adjudicators for the following year’s grant competition.
-At the conclusion of the funding term, a progress report will be required outlining major outcomes, trainee engagement and future funding/translation plans to build on the findings of this work.
+They will also enter the reviewer pool to serve as adjudicators for the following year’s grant competitions.
+At the conclusion of the funding term, a final report will be required outlining major outcomes, trainee engagement and future funding/translation plans to build on the findings of this work (report template will be shared by EPIC).
 Grant recipients are also required to acknowledge EPIC support in publications, presentations and communications resulting from the funded work.

 Selection Criteria